Simon Bikindi: Reception

 The trial had been considered problematic because of the troubling possibility of an artist being arbitrarily prosecuted for his work, art being open to a variety of interpretations.
 The verdict, however, successfully avoided this controversial issue, as it was not based on Bikindi's songs.

 Personal life and character

 At the time of the genocide, Bikindi had a relationship with Angeline Mukabanana, a Tutsi.
-In an interview for the New York Times in 2008, she expressed her opinion that Bikindi hated no one and was simply an opportunist, too eager to please.
+In an interview for The New York Times in 2008, she expressed her opinion that Bikindi hated no one and was simply an opportunist, too eager to please.
 She cited the fact that Bikindi had adopted her son, who had a Tutsi father, and had helped their Tutsi neighbours against Hutu murderers.
-Mukabanana claimed that after Bikindi wrote "I hate Hutus", she asked him why he had written that and pointed out the possibility of the RPF's winning the war.
+Mukabanana claimed that after Bikindi wrote "I hate these Hutus", she asked him why he had written that and pointed out the possibility of the RPF's winning the war.
 He allegedly answered: "The government obliges me to write these songs.
 If I hear the RPF is coming to Kigali next month, I'll write a song for them."

+He died in Benin on December 15, 2018.
+Some reports state that he died of diabetes while another states that he died of prostate cancer.